dabrahams/Contracts/Contracts.md

   - Don't say anything that is evident from the declaration by itself!
 "Returns an int that…"
   - Don't say "the specified;" use parameter names.
   - Terseness is supported by having a central document for conventions.
+  - Don't talk about self.
+  - Constructors can be documented *as* the created instance.
+  - Subscripts are a generalization of parameters and can be documented *as* the acccessed property.

 - Use a summary sentence fragment.
   - Say what a non-mutating function returns
   - Say what a void-returning mutating function does